bradymholt/aspnet-core-react-template/README.md

 - Run dotnet watch run which will build the app (if changed), watch for changes and start the web server on http://localhost:5000
 - Run Webpack dev middleware with HMR via [ASP.NET JavaScriptServices](https://github.com/aspnet/JavaScriptServices)

+### `npm run migrate`

+After making changes to Entity Framework models, run this command to generate and run a migration.
+A timestamp will be used for the migration name.

 ### `npm test`

 This will run the xUnit tests in api.test/ and the Mocha tests in client-react.test/.